ThomasBurleson/angularjs-logDecorator/README.md

 ---

-This repository has several purposes:
+Originally published as a set of classes that must be manually cloned and intergrated into each project, this repository has evolved and now has multiple purposes:

 1. Configured as the GitHub source for the Bower component `angular-logX`
 2. Provides source code, build scripts for the `angluar-logX` library/component
-3. Provides examples of using the LogDecorator: Demos #1 - #4
+3. Provides examples of manually using the $log decorator classes: Demos #1 - #4
-4. Provides an example of using the Bower component `mindspace.logX` module within custom SPA: **Demo #5**
+4. Provides an example of using the Bower **angular-logX** component with its `mindspace.logX` angular module.
+See the custom SPA: **Demo #5**

 <br/>
 ### Using/Installing the Bower Component